SpectralProgrammer/DiligentFlowAI/README.md

 DiligentFlowAI uses hosted AI models to analyze user data, generate insights, and recommend actions in real time.
 The result is a privacy-conscious, automated assistant that helps users stay organized and productive without manually managing their digital workflows.

 ---
+DiligentFlowAI is a split `Next.js` + `FastAPI` application that demonstrates a simple but opinionated pattern for protected AI workflows:

 - the user signs in with `Auth0`
 - the frontend requests an Auth0 access token for a backend API audience